jbryer/EPSY887DataScience/README.md

 ### Suggested Textbooks

-The first two books, Kabacoff and Matloff, are recommended books for learning R. They provide two different perspectives on R. Kabacoff presents R from a data analyst point-of-view whereas Matloff provides more of a software programming perspective.
-The complement each other nicely.
+The first two books, Kabacoff and Matloff, are recommended for learning R. They provide two different perspectives on R. Specifically, Kabacoff presents R from a data analyst point-of-view whereas Matloff provides more of a software programming perspective.
+They complement each other nicely.
 Zumel's book covers topics in R more relevant to data science.
 Lastly, Shron's provides a discussion about thinking about data from different perspectives.
 It is not necessary to purchase all these books.

 * Kabacoff, R.J.
 (2011). *[R in Action: Data Analysis and Graphics with R](http://www.amazon.com/R-Action-Robert-Kabacoff/dp/1935182390/ref=sr_1_1?ie=UTF8&qid=1351957914&sr=8-1&keywords=r+in+action&tag=jasbry-20)*.
 Shelter Island, NY: Manning.